I rode hard and finished in the top 10 of the 2013 Iron Butt Rally.

 I think we all should try and give back to the community when we can and some of the things I have done over the years to give back include:

-Provided new helmets to the local MSF course to teach new motorcycle riders
+Provided new helmets and jackets to the local MSF course to teach new motorcycle riders

 Former AMA Field Rep